 Under the Royal Decree on 2020 licensing fees, the fee for a Class A licence is €22,085.
 In addition, under the terms of a Class A licence, casino licensees that operate gaming machines must pay €714 per machine, with a minimum total of €21,420.

 On February 6, 2020, the Council of State annulled Article 1(1) and Article 3(2) and (3) in the Royal Decree of October 25, 2018 on the operation of online games of chance and betting.
 The Belgian Gaming Commission published information about the impact of these decisions on online gambling licensees on February 19, 2020.

 However the courts have largely upheld recent crackdowns on gambling advertising that make it almost impossible for companies to market their brands outside of their own premises.

-New anti-money laundering requirements were brought into force in October 2017.
-Operators must carry out due diligence measures when players wager stakes or collect winnings of €2,000 or more.
-The register of beneficial owners will also be introduced.
+Other recent key developments include anti-money laundering (AML) requirements brought into force in October 2017 require operators to carry out due diligence measures when players wager stakes or collect winnings of €2,000 or more.

 A player can ask for self-exclusion through the Belgian Gaming Commission.
 The player is then registered in Belgium’s EPIS-database (Excluded Persons information System).